Donating items for reuse

 The Region's reuse drop-off areas accept items in good working condition that can be reused.

 Only certain items are acceptable for reuse.
-Check How to Sort Your Waste if your item isn't listed below.
+Check How to Sort Your Waste if your item isn't in the following lists.

 Reuse drop-off areas will accept:

 - Eye glasses

 - Furniture (excluding Heart Lake CRC)

 - Clean and gently-used clothing and shoes.
 (Torn items are accepted)

 - Dishes in good condition (no chips or cracks)

 - Household items

 - New or gently used plumbing fixtures

 - Automotive products such as tires, batteries, gasoline, oils, antifreeze, and auto parts